 The online classes require students to connect to the Internet to view the course content and to download class discussion notes.
-In order to connect to the Internet, you will need an Internet Service Provider (ISP).
+To connect to the Internet, you will need an Internet Service Provider (ISP).
 There are many options available.
-It is your responsibility to be sure you have an ISP you can access and one that will not filter our web sites or discussion group server.
+It is your responsibility to be sure you have an ISP you can access and one that will not filter our websites or discussion group server.